Adjunct Assistant Professor and Research Associate

-Dr. Melissa Irene Maldonado Torres is Director of the Human Trafficking Research Portfolio.
+Melissa Irene Maldonado Torres, Ph.D., is director of the Human Trafficking Research Portfolio at the Institute on Domestic Violence & Sexual Assault (IDVSA).
 She oversees the Statewide Human Trafficking Mapping Project for Texas, a research initiative funded through the Criminal Justice Division of the Office of the Governor to provide empirically-grounded data about the extent of human trafficking in Texas.
-She received her Masters of Social Work and PhD at the University of Houston Graduate College of Social Work where she is Adjunct Faculty and co-founder of the college’s Latin American Initiative, which provides summer learning abroad programs to Latin America in conjunction with local universities and NGOs.
+She received her Masters of Social Work and Ph.D. at the University of Houston Graduate College of Social Work where she is adjunct faculty and co-founder of the college’s Latin American Initiative, which provides summer learning abroad programs to Latin America in conjunction with local universities and NGOs.

-Dr. Torres served as the Subject Matter Expert on the U.S. Department of Health and Human Services’ healthcare professional’s response to human trafficking program, an initiative of President Obama’s Federal Strategic Action Plan on Services for Victims.
+Torres served as the subject matter expert on the U.S. Department of Health and Human Services’ healthcare professional’s response to human trafficking program, an initiative of President Obama’s Federal Strategic Action Plan on Services for Victims.
 She developed and teaches a class on human trafficking and social work at the University of Houston and has served as the human trafficking expert for various academic studies in the U.S. and Latin America.

 - Ph.D., University of Houston

 - MSW, University of Houston

 Social Work Building (SSW)Room:3.212E

 Mailing AddressThe University of Texas at Austin